evafroehlich/website/contact.md

     <span class="contact-pretitle">Get in Touch</span>
     <h1 class="contact-title">Connect &amp; Collaborate</h1>
     <p class="contact-intro">
-      Whether you are exploring senior leadership opportunities, looking to optimize cross-departmental operations, or seeking to engineer complex energy systems, I would love to hear from you.
+      Whether you are looking for an experienced clean-tech leader, seeking to optimise cross-departmental operations, or planning complex energy systems, I would love to connect.
     </p>

     <!-- Communication Cards -->